larryTientcheu/5IAE/Readme.md

   ```

   * The backend runs on

     ```bash
     http://localhost:50005
     ```

 ### Setting up the Frontend

-#### Prerequisites:
+#### Prerequisites

 1. In the folder frontend/chatbot, the datasets `airlines.csv & airline_prices.csv` must be present.

 2. After training the chatbot in chatbot.ipynb, a file called flights_dataframe is produced.
 This is the main data set for the conversational logic of the chatbot.